MatthewWid/better-sse/docs/api.md

 Custom state for this session.

 Use this object to safely store information related to the session and user.

+You may set an initial value for this property using the `state` property in the [constructor `options` object](#new-sessionstate--defaultsessionstatereq-incomingmessage--http2serverrequest-res-serverresponse--http2serverresponse-options--), allowing its type to be automatically inferred.

 Use [module augmentation and declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) to safely add new properties to the `DefaultSessionState` interface.